kkontosis/arachnefs/README.md

 # arachnefs
-arachnefs is a locally based, highly available, distributed file system with modular external storage
+ArachneFS is a locally based, highly available, distributed file system with modular external storage intended to combine the pros of conventional storage and cloud storage to improve personal data storage.
+It relies on existing file systems, the external sources, which are formatted so that an instance of arachnefs is created, which is done by creating special files and directories in them.
+Those sources are then integrated into a single file system mounted on a user directory.

 | **arachne**  |   |  |
 |---:|---|---|